gabriel-ferr/RecurrenceMicrostatesAnalysis.jl/docs/src/tutorial/distributions.md

 dist = distribution(ssset, ε, N)
 ```

-As another example, we use [DynamicalSystems.jl](https://juliadynamics.github.io/DynamicalSystemsDocs.jl/dynamicalsystems/stable/).
+As another example, we use [DynamicalSystems.jl](https://juliadynamics.github.io/DynamicalSystemsDocs.jl/dynamicalsystems/stable/)
-As a second example, we use DynamicalSystems.jl to generate data from the Hénon map, following the example presented in its documentation:
+to generate data from the Hénon map, following the example presented in its documentation:
 ```@example quick_example
 using DynamicalSystems